Car seats and restraint systems

 American manufactured systems:

-Restraint systems not permitted for use on board the aircraft:
+The following restraint systems are not permitted for use on board the aircraft:

 - Booster cushions

-- Booster seats, including combination restraint system CMVSS 213.2 when used without the five point harness
+- Booster seats, including combination restraint system CMVSS 213.2 when used without the internal harness

 - Belly or loop belts